Thank you for trying AMP!

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-The East Central Regional Juvenile Detention Center (RJC) is a medium to low-security detention center located at 7565 4th Ave Lino Lakes, MN that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The East Central Regional Juvenile Detention Center (RJC) is a medium to low-security detention center located at 7565 4th Ave Lino Lakes, MN that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 The RJC is a 33,000 square foot, 36-bed maximum-security facility serving both males and females ages 10 to 18 years of age who have committed delinquent acts.
 Many short term programs are available including diagnostic assessments and chemical dependency.